top of page

 • No heat or moisture involved

-• Effective for single-use items
+• Highly effective for single-use items and sealed packages

 Limitations:

-• Expensive equipment
+• High equipment costs

-• Limited penetration depth for UV light
+• Limited penetration depth for UV-based methods

-What are the 7 Methods of Sterilization?
+What Are the 7 Methods of Sterilization of Surgical Instruments?

 1. Steam Sterilization (Autoclaving) - Uses pressurized steam to kill all microorganisms.
+The gold standard for most reusable surgical instruments.

 2. Dry Heat Sterilization - Uses hot air to sterilize instruments that cannot tolerate moisture.